-As a result of the acquisition of LRE, the Company acquired 100% of the interest in the Maybrun Property, a mineral exploration property located in Ontario, Canada.
+As a result of the acquisition of LRE on July 7, 2022, the Company acquired 100% of the interest in the Maybrun Property, a mineral exploration property located in Ontario, Canada.

 The Company has no further exploration plans for the Maybrun Property.
 Accordingly, at December 31, 2023, the Maybrun Property was deemed to be impaired and written down to \$1.